lounres/kmathx/README.md

 Extra (mathematical) objects and algorithms for KMath.

-Mostly this is migration of my [simple math library](https://github.com/lounres/kotlin-test/tree/master/src/main/kotlin/math) on KMath support and ideology
+Mostly this is migration of my [simple math library](https://github.com/lounres/kotlin-test/tree/master/src/main/kotlin/math) to KMath support and ideology

-Also the development is going only for JVM platform because of context receivers feature of Kotlin
+Also, the development mostly is going only for JVM platform because of context receivers feature of Kotlin

 ## Modules